chadrem/market_bot/README.markdown

 ##### Commercial Support

-Want data, but don't know how to use this library?
+Want to buy data instead of collect it yourself?
-Want to scrape large quantities of data, but don't want to invest in infrastruture?
+Want to add a feature to Market Bot, but don't know how?
-Want to support the development of this library?
-Then please contact me via my Github email address and we can discuss commercial solutions.
+Please contact me ([chad@remesch.com](mailto:chad@remesch.com)) for commercial solutions.

 ## Dependencies